 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Marengo is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Marengo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Marengo who work in office and administrative support (15.95%), sales jobs (11.01%), and management occupations (7.26%).
+Overall, Marengo is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Marengo who work in management occupations (10.80%), office and administrative support (10.47%), and sales jobs (7.32%).

-The education level of Marengo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.19% of adults 25 and older in Marengo have a college degree.
+The education level of Marengo citizens is a little higher than the average for US cities and towns: 21.51% of adults in Marengo have at least a bachelor's degree.

-The per capita income in Marengo in 2010 was $23,959, which is middle income relative to Illinois and the nation.
-This equates to an annual income of $95,836 for a family of four.
+The per capita income in Marengo in 2018 was $31,022, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $124,088 for a family of four.
 However, Marengo contains both very wealthy and poor people as well.

+Marengo is a very ethnically-diverse city.
 The people who call Marengo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marengo residents report their race to be White, followed by Black or African-American.
 Marengo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.80% of the city’s residents.
-Important ancestries of people in Marengo include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 17.46% of the city’s residents.
+Important ancestries of people in Marengo include German, Irish, Polish, Italian, and Swedish.